View my Accounts

 DMC will have entered into an agreement with the original credit provider, either to take over its collections or to purchase certain of its debts.
 In such cases, only DMC will have current information relating to the outstanding debt and will ensure that payments are correctly and timeously allocated.

-A credit bureau is an organisation that collects information about consumers’ credit history (from the likes of banks and retailers) and makes that data available to credit providers to use in assessing credit applications.
-Examples of credit bureaux in South Africa include TransUnion, Experian, Compuscan and XDS.
+A credit bureau is an organisation that collects information about consumers' credit history (from the likes of banks and retailers) and makes that data available to credit providers to use in assessing credit applications.
+Examples of credit bureaus in South Africa include TransUnion, Experian, Compuscan and XDS.

-If you have a ‘judgment’ against your name, it means that a court has ordered that you must pay your debt to a particular creditor (such as a bank or retailer).
-To remove the judgement listing from your profile you have two options (1) you need to get the judgement rescinded through a court process or (2) you need to repay the debt in full, in which case, the credit provider must instruct the bureaus to remove the listing.
+If you have a judgement against your name, it means that a court has ordered that you must pay your debt to a particular creditor (such as a bank or retailer).
+To remove the judgement listing from your profile you have two options: (1) you need to get the judgement rescinded through a court process or (2) you need to repay the debt in full, in which case, the credit provider must instruct the bureaus to remove the listing.

 It depends on whether DMC has purchased the debt, or if we are collecting on behalf of another company.
 If your outstanding debt has been handed over to DMC to collect, the principal owner of your debt has to update your credit profile.
 If DMC owns the debt, we will submit a request to the relevant credit bureau to update your credit profile.
 Please note that updates can take up to 30 days to reflect on the credit bureau.